jackdally/lre_manager/scripts/database/README.md

 - **Code-based Organization**: Each element has a unique code (e.g., "1.1", "2.3.1")
 - **Backward Compatibility**: Maintains existing ledger entries while adding new structure
 - **Performance Optimized**: Includes indexes for fast queries and joins
+- **Duplicate Prevention**: Checks for existing elements before creating new ones

+### `cleanup_duplicate_wbs_elements.sql`

+**Purpose**: Removes duplicate WBS elements that may have been created by running the migration multiple times.

+**What it does**:
+- Identifies duplicate WBS elements by code, name, and program
+- Keeps the earliest created element and removes duplicates
+- Verifies cleanup was successful
+- Shows final element counts by program

+**Usage**: This script is typically executed by the maintenance script `../maintenance/cleanup_duplicate_wbs_elements.sh`

+**Note**: This script creates a backup before performing cleanup operations.

 **Usage**: This script is typically executed by the maintenance script `../maintenance/migrate_to_hierarchical_wbs.sh`